ankitects/anki/docs/contributing.md

 The hook code is automatically generated using the definitions in pylib/tools/genhooks.py and qt/tools/genhooks_gui.py.
-Adding a new definition in one of those files and running 'make develop' will update pylib/anki/hooks .py or qt/aqt/gui_hooks.py.
+Adding a new definition in one of those files will update the generated files.

 ## Translations